anilpokhariyal/py-adminer/README.md

-# pydb
+# PyAdminer
-py based database view like adminer
+Python based database view like adminer on flask.